softchris/golang-book/02-data-types/01-arrays/README.md

 ### Accessing elements

 The way to access an element is by using it's index.
-Index is 0 based.
+Index is 0 based, meaning the first index is 0 and its last is the length -1.

 ```go
 ids := [...]int{1, 2, 3, 4}